WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

+* Fixed Kirstie's chair so it doesn't lean back
 * I think I lent someone a pen
 * I made a document collecting my questions with AH's answers so that BMcG wouldn't have to look back and forth through the email chain